Clnall/ResourcesAndNotes/InterviewQuestions(C++)/45ConceptualCodingInterviewQuestions.md

 ### 27.)
 What is a stack? <br>
 A stack is a data structure with two operations push and pop only executable at the end of the list.
 ### 28.)
 What are binary trees? <br>
+Binary tree is a data structure with left or right traversal of at most two children node.
 ### 29.)
 What are binary search trees? <br>

 ### 30.)
 What is object-oriented programming? <br>